Privacy Policy

 We use your information to:

-• provide direct care (assessment, diagnosis, treatment, referrals, prescribing)
+• provide direct care, including assessment, diagnosis, treatment, referrals and prescribing

 • maintain accurate clinical records to support safe ongoing care